Software-Engineering-8-8-8-8-Squad/navigator-assistant/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Navigator Assistant Team
+  Made with ❤️ by the INHA Software Engineering students
 </p>